andris2583/SzakdolgozatFE/README.md

 - webp not compatible yet, is it even needed?
 - private/public collection, image accessibility
 - edit collections,images
+- Navigate to specific page of user with dropdown menu
+- appTag width from px to vw

 Collections

 - ~~Every user has default liked photos collection~~
 - ~~Can create collection~~
 - ~~Save to collection button~~
 - ~~Can see collections in profile~~
-- Can name them
+- ~~Can name them~~
-- Can share them -> make privacy public
+- ~~Can share them -> make privacy public~~
 - ~~Collection data:~~
     - ~~ID~~
     - ~~Name~~